epfl-ada/ada-2024-project-awesometeam2024/README.md

 This step involved understanding and manipulating the data in order to be able to further analyze it.
 We came back multiple times to this step in order to improve our preprocessing pipeline.

 #### Step 3 : Exploratory Data Analysis
-We answered the first series of questions regarding the dataset in order to separately understand the influence of genre, runtime, actors ethnicity on box office revenue.
+We answered the first series of questions regarding the dataset in order to separately understand the influence of genre, runtime, actors gender and ethnicity on box office revenue.

 #### Step 4 : Analysis of correlations between variables
 After understanding how each feature independently affects the revenue, we must understand if a certain combination of these specific features can drastically improve the final outcome of the movie.